NFTMozaic/create-nft-app/README.md

 - whether or not it has successfully accomplished the set task.
 - how presentable is your code as a tutorial for a developer looking to replicate your efforts.

+If you choose to use the Unique SDK as your development tool we are also kindly asking you you submit your notes on your experience in usting it.
+Was it easy to adopt the methods used?
+Did it help you work faster?
+Anything that might help make it even better?
+Please send us your notes to ff@unique.network.
+Your submission will be greatly valued and will hopefully make the SDK even better.

 # The bounty awards structure

 - A winning solution and a runner-up will be chosen based on the judgment criteria.